SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

                   * Richelieu subsidized the Protestant German fight against HRE
                       * Unique and novel secular support (especially because Richelieu himself is a Catholic)
                       * In the French national interest => prevented HRE encirclement of France
+            * Raison d'etat extention and failure
+                * Too much power without morals is no good
+                *